 1.7 St. Lawrence River

 St. Lawrence River is one of the crucial factors for the development of water transportation and economic growth in the region.
-It is also the second-longest river in the province with a length of 1197 kilometers.

 Traveling through the borders of countries of Canada and the USA, the river also connects the Great Lakes through a system of locks, channels, and canals with the Atlantic Ocean.